moneybutton/yours-channels/docs/upgradable-lightning-now.md

 	<Senders's sig> <Sender's pubkey> 0

 We will assume Sender and Receiver are malicious but rational (they care about their own best interest).
-An important property of our construction is:

-**Theorem** If the Funding transaction has been confirmed into the blockchain and both parties have signed and exchanged the HTLC transaction, exactly one of the following is true:
+*__Theorem__ If Sender and Receiver set up a HTLC as above, exactly one of the following is true:*

- * Receiver reveals the secret to Sender within a limited amount of time and Sender sends him the money
+ * *Receiver reveals the secret to Sender within a limited amount of time and Sender sends him the money*
- * Sender gets a refund after two days
+ * *Sender gets a refund after 29 days*

-**Proof** There are two ways that this can play out: either the two parties decide to cooperate or not.
+**Proof** We assume that the Funding transaction has been confirmed into the blockchain and both parties have signed and exchanged the HTLC transaction.
+There are two ways that this can play out: either the two parties decide to cooperate or not.
 We will see that under the assumptions they will cooperate.
 To see why, we have to look at what happens if they don't.

 In this case eventually one party will broadcast the HTLC transaction to the blockchain and someone spends it.
 If Receiver does, then he reveals his secret while doing so.
 If Receiver does not spend, then Sender will be able to spend output after 29 days to refund himself (these two cases are exactly what is enforced by the output of the Setup transaction).
 In both cases the condition of the Theorem is maintained.

 The outcome of not cooperating is not bad for either party, no-one has lost any money.
 However, it's not awesome either.
-After all, they are effectively closing the channel when they broadcast the HTLC transaction.
+After all, they are effectively closing the channel when someone broadcasts the HTLC transaction.
 All else being equal, they prefer to keep the channel open.

 We have just argued that no party has anything to gain from not cooperating.
 So lets see how they can cooperate to avoid having to close channel.
 The protocol is simple:

-1. After getting the signed HTLC transaction, Receiver sends the secret to sender
+1. After getting the signed HTLC transaction from Sender, Receiver sends the secret to sender
 2. Sender signs a payment transaction that spends the amount of the micropayment to Receiver and sends it to him.
 Receiver replies with the payment transaction for Sender.

 We have to check that the conditions of the Theorem are maintained after each step.

 After step 1.
 Receiver waits for Sender to send the payment transaction for one day (this is not enforced by anything, just a convention between the two).
 If he does not get the payment he assumes that Sender is not willing to cooperate and proceeds to broadcast the HTLC transaction to the blockchain.
 He then spends its output to himself, thereby revealing the secret.
 In this case everything played out as in the non-cooperative case.

-Note that it might seem that Sender has an advantage after step one.
+Note that it might seem that Sender has an advantage after step 1.
 After all, he has received the secret that proves that he payed.
-However, Sender has no power to get his money back at this point: the branch of the HTLC transaction that Sender can spend is blocked with a 30-day CLTV lock.
-If Sender broadcasts the HTLC transaction Receiver will notice and have some time to spend the output himself.
+However, Sender has no power to get his money back at this point: the branch of the HTLC transaction that Sender can spend is blocked with a 29-day CLTV lock.
+If Sender broadcasts the HTLC transaction, Receiver will notice and have some time to spend the output himself.

 After step 2.
 Sender has not gained any more capabilities.
 Receiver however now has two ways of getting the micropayment: via the the HTLC transaction or via the payment transaction.
 However he can only use one of them because they spend the same output.
 He will prefer to use the payment transaction because it allows him to keep the channel open. **qed.**

 ### Removing the time limit

-As in the case of channels, we only need to replace the CLTV locks be CSV locks to get HTLC that never expire (note that Receiver still has to reveal his secret after two days).
+As in the case of channels, we only need to replace the CLTV locks with CSV locks to get HTLC that never expire (note that Receiver still has to reveal his secret after two days after broadcasting the HTLC transaction).

 ![alt text](./non-malleable.png "non-malleable.png")